This tasty cheesy tiger shrimp recipe features plump shrimp topped with garlicky aioli & melty cheese. Baked to perfection & great for dinner parties!

-What are tiger prawns?
-Tiger shrimp are large prawns that are marked with dark bands.
-They are also super fleshy, making them perfect for smothering with cheese!
+What are tiger shrimp?
+Tiger shrimp (or tiger prawns) are large shrimp marked with their signature bands.
+They are super fleshy, making them perfect for smothering with cheese!
+I buy mine at Costco or sometimes Whole Foods.

 How to Butterfly Shrimp

-For this recipe you will need to butterfly the shrimp.
-But what does that actually mean?
-Follow these simple instructions:
+For this recipe, you will need to butterfly the shrimp.
+Here’s what I mean by butterflying shrimp…

-- Slice the Shrimp: Insert the knife three-quarters of the way into the shrimp near the head and cut nearly all the way down the shrimp’s back just before the tail.
-Remove the vein with your knife if you didn’t opt for pre-deveined shrimp.
+- Slice the shrimp: Insert a paring knife three-quarters of the way into the shrimp near the head and cut nearly all the way down the shrimp’s back to just before the tail.
+Devein with your knife if you didn’t opt for deveined shrimp.

-- Wash & Butterly the Shrimp: First, wash the shrimps under cold water and pat them dry with a paper towel.
+- Wash and butterfly the shrimp: Wash the shrimp under cold water, then pat them dry with a paper towel.
 Next, butterfly the shrimp and place them on a baking sheet, shallow dish, or a broiler pan.

-- Top the Shrimp: Spread a thin layer of mayo on top of the shrimp, followed by a sprinkle of garlic parsley salt.
+- Top the shrimp: Spread a thin layer of mayo on top of each shrimp, followed by a sprinkle of garlic parsley salt.
 Top each shrimp with a handful of shredded cheese.

-- Bake the Shrimp: Finally, bake the shrimp at 400°F for about 12 minutes.
+- Bake the shrimp: Bake the shrimp at 400°F for about 12 minutes or just until they turn fully pink.
 Enjoy!

-Hot Tip: Season the mayo with the garlic parsley salt in a small bowl and pop it in the fridge overnight.
-This will give the aioli maximum flavor for next-day assembly!
+Hot tip: Season the mayo with the garlic parsley salt in a small bowl and pop it in the fridge overnight.
+This gives the aioli maximum flavor for next-day assembly!

 Helpful Tips & Tricks

-A couple of helpful tips and tricks will help you get perfectly cooked, tender shrimp and maximally melty cheese.
+Here are a few tips and tricks that will answer any questions you have and will help you get perfectly cooked, tender shrimp and maximally melty cheese.

-- Make sure your shrimp are patted completely dry first.
-Before you top the shrimp with aioli and cheese, make sure to pat the cleaned shrimp down with a paper towel first.
-This will help it to cook more evenly, while also helping the cheese “stick” better.
+- Make sure your shrimp are dry: Before you top the shrimp with aioli and cheese, make sure to dry the butterflied shrimp with a paper towel first.
+This helps it to cook more evenly, while also helping the cheese “stick” better.

-- If you’re using frozen shrimp, make sure to thaw it first.
-If you only have frozen shrimp on hand, make sure to thaw them completely first.
+- Thaw frozen shrimp first: If you only have frozen shrimp on hand, make sure to thaw them completely before starting.
 To thaw shrimp, place them in the refrigerator for a couple of hours.
-Or, if you’re in a rush, place them in a resealable plastic bag in a cold water bath in the sink for 15-20 minutes.
+Or, if you’re in a rush, place them in a resealable plastic bag in a cold water bath (a large bowl is great for this!) for 15-20 minutes.

-- Switch up the seasoning.
-Add a little fresh cilantro, horseradish, black pepper, lemon juice, or fresh garlic on top of the mayo spread as you please.
+- Switch up the seasoning (optional): Add fresh cilantro, horseradish, black pepper, lemon juice, or fresh garlic on top of the mayo spread if you love those flavors.

 Cheesy baked tiger shrimp are the perfect appetizer to a grilled ribeye steak dinner with creamy mashed potatoes and air fryer asparagus.
 Hello, surf and turf!
 They’re also a great addition to any seafood appetizer spread alongside crispy crab puffs, spring rolls with salmon, and crab mushroom canapés.